HusnalK/Humber_Capstone/README.md

 | Final Power-Up and Testing           | 20 minutes |
 Total Time = 185 minutes = 3 hours 5 minutes

 Therefore, the project can be developed in one weekend.
-However, it is important to remeber that some things may increase the time frame, for example- it may take weeks for the parts to arrive or the PCB was not etched properly the first time or breadboarding was incorrectly done, or the machinery was not available on site, etc.
+However, it is important to remember that some things may increase the time frame, for example- it may take weeks for the parts to arrive or the PCB was not etched properly the first time or breadboarding was incorrectly done, or the machinery was not available on-site, etc.

 ### Step 1- Raspberry Pi Setup